V16 warning beacon lights: Description

-The V16 are yellow flashing light devices that are placed on the top without getting out of the vehicle.
-The light covers a horizontal field of vision of 360 degrees, and at least ± 8 degrees up and down on the vertical field.
-The device's power supply is autonomous, unwired, with a button or battery to guarantee use after 18 months.
+V16 devices are yellow flashing warning lights that are placed on the roof of a vehicle without the driver exiting it.
+The light provides a 360-degree horizontal field of visibility, with a vertical visibility of at least ±8 degrees.
+The device has an autonomous power supply, is unwired, and is activated via a button or internal battery designed to guarantee operation after 18 months.

-The V16 beacon must have an approval code that can be seen without difficulty and that does not deteriorate: LCOE XXXXXXXXXXXXXXXXG1 or IDIADA PC XXXXXXXXXXXX.
-In this code, instead of the letter x, the date of approval and the serial number must be included.
+The V16 beacon must display a visible and durable approval code, either LCOE XXXXXXXXXXXXXXXXG1 or IDIADA PC XXXXXXXXXXXX.
+In these codes, the letter X is replaced by the approval date and the serial number.

+Regulation

+Vehicle signaling regulations vary across European countries and are subject to periodic revision.
+In Spain, legislation has progressively favored the use of V16 devices as a safer alternative to warning triangles.
+The use of connected V16 devices will become mandatory in 2026.

 History

 The V16 beacon was created by Galician inventor Jorge Torre who, aware of the high accident rate on the road due to vehicle breakdowns or accidents, had been looking for a solution to reduce the number of deaths and injuries.
 In 2015, Torre created the first prototype and teamed up with Jorge Costas, also an entrepreneur, to launch the first brand of V16 devices: Help Flash.

 In 2018, following the commercialization of the product, several Spanish administrations recognized the V16 lights, which were approved by the DGT as the most efficient for reducing the accident rate associated with vehicle stops on the road due to breakdown or accident; they were therefore included in the Reform of the Vehicle Regulations through Ministerial Order PCI/810/2018.

 In March 2021, Royal Decree 159/2021 was approved for the replacement of the triangle by V16 type signs, which in 2026 will be directly connected to the DGT 3.0 cloud.